-Assistance with completing the Free Application for Federal Student Aid (FAFSA)* is available by contacting the school counselor.
+Assistance with completing the Free Application for Federal Student Aid (FAFSA) (External Link)* is available by contacting the school counselor.

 *Be sure to use the .gov site for all FAFSA submittals; DO NOT pay to have a FAFSA complete - it's FREE!

 All student families should complete the FAFSA regardless of income.
-The FAFSA is one of the factors used by colleges to determin school scholarships.
+The FAFSA is one of the factors used by colleges to determine school scholarships.
 No FAFSA, No Opportunity!

 Earn College Credits while in High School